yomura7/react-mobx-typescript-boilerplate/README.md

-# Frontend Boilerplate with React, MobX & TypeScript
+# typescript-react-mobx-boilerplate

-A bare minimum react-mobx-webpack-typescript boilerplate with TodoMVC example.
+Frontend boilerplate implementing TodoMVC with React, TypeScript, Webpack, Jest and MobX.
 Ideal for creating React apps from the scratch.

 ## Contains